Green Shopping List

 Food and Water

-- Bottled Water: Why waste a $1.50 each time that you’re thirsty, Evanston has great tap water so bring a reusable bottle or cup and fill from the tap or bring a water filter.
+- Bottled Water: Why waste a $1.50 each time you’re thirsty, Evanston has great tap water so bring a reusable bottle or cup and fill from the tap or bring a water filter.

 - Reusable items: Reusable water bottles, mugs, shopping bags, and food containers are a convenient and less wasteful option than single-use materials.